Our milk comes from Humboldt Creamery in Northern California

 Stewardship of the earth is at the center of our work at Chequessett Chocolate.
 We feel confident that Humboldt shares this value, taking care of their cows and their pastures.
 Cows roam with ample space—approximately four cows per acre, and Northern California’s mild weather keeps the animals happy and healthy year round.

 We make chocolate with the finest cacao possible.
 Finding other ingredients that meet this caliber ensures that everything we produce is delicious and sustainable.
-Humboltd’s long-standing reputation for honest husbandry yields creamy, wholesome milk that enriches all our confections with integrity and unbeatable flavor.
+Humboldt’s long-standing reputation for honest husbandry yields creamy, wholesome milk that enriches all our confections with integrity and unbeatable flavor.